wyl987/recommend_system/README.md

 - Python 3.x
 - MongoDB (Cloud or local instance)
 - Streamlit for the front-end interface
-- `torch`, `transformers`, and other necessary libraries for embedding generation
+- Sentence Transformer for embedding generation

 ## Installation